Arkansas Highway 77: Route description

 The highway continues north, paralleling the BNSF railway into a rural area, passing through the small communities of James Mill, Jericho, and Clarkedale, serving as the eastern terminus of AR 50 (Clarkedale Road) in the latter.
 Continuing north, AR 77/GRR passes along the west side of the Wapanocca National Wildlife Refuge (NWR), crossing Big Creek, entering the city of Turrell, and intersecting AR 42, which serves as the entrance to the NWR.
 The routes run along the west side of Turrell, passing the former Turrell High School before entering a large interchange.
-AR 77 first intersects US 61, with the Great River Road turning onto US 61 north, as well as an on-ramp to I-55 southbound.
-AR 77/US 61 continue north to an on-ramp to I-55/US 61 northbound; now alone, AR 77 becomes an on-ramp for the beginning of I-555.
+AR 77 first intersects US 61, with the Great River Road turning onto US 61 north, as well as an on-ramp to I-55 southbound/US 78 eastbound.
+US 61/AR 77 continue north to an on-ramp to I-55/US 61 northbound/US 78 westbound; now alone, AR 77 becomes an on-ramp for the beginning of I-555.
 The two routes run together as a freeway to exit 2, where AR 77 exits I-555 east into Gilmore.
-The route then turns south and runs as a frontage road along I-555, curving along I-55 and eventually becoming a section line road facing due north toward Mississippi County.
+The route then turns south and runs as a frontage road along I-555, curving along I-55/US 78 and eventually becoming a section line road facing due north toward Mississippi County.

 AR 77 passes through a rural area of the Arkansas Delta, briefly overlapping AR 308 near Birdsong and crossing AR 118 and the Tyronza River.
 It passes near the Johnny Cash Boyhood Home before a junction with AR 14.
 Continuing north, AR 77 serves as the eastern of both AR 198 near Bondsville and AR 297 near West Ridge.
 The route turns right at AR 140 in Etowah, forming a concurrency eastbound to Athelstan, where AR 77 turns left, breaking the concurrency.
-Continuing northbound, AR 77 serves as the eastern terminus of AR 136 at Carroll's Corner, briefly overlaps AR 158 at Floodway, passes through the unincorporated community of Shady Grove, and forms a short overlap with AR 18 in the small town of Manila.
+Continuing northbound, AR 77 serves as the eastern terminus of AR 136 at Carroll's Corner, briefly overlaps AR 158 at Floodway, passes through the unincorporated community of Shady Grove, and forms a short overlap with US 78/AR 18 in the small town of Manila.
 AR 77 continues north to a junction with AR 119 at Poplar Corner.
 The two routes form a wrong-way concurrency westbound to Leachville, where the concurrency ends at Main Street, with AR 77 turning north and continuing to the Missouri state line, where the road continues as Route 108.